2013 Dodge Grand Caravan Interior

 The Dodge Grand Caravan targets budget-minded buyers, so its standard features list is fairly sparse.
-The Grand Caravan AVP has remote keyless entry, power windows and doors, dual zone climate control and a stereo with an auxiliary input jack.
+The Grand Caravan AVP has remote keyless entry, power windows and doors, dual-zone climate control and a stereo with an auxiliary audio input.
 The SE model adds three-zone climate control and a six-speaker stereo.
-Optional features include a rear-seat entertainment system, Bluetooth, a rearview camera, and USB ports.
+Optional features include a rear-seat entertainment system, Bluetooth, a rearview camera and USB ports.

-Not all reviewers are pleased with the interior features on the Grand Caravan.
-While some note that the controls and gauges are well laid out and easy to read, some complain that the optional tech can be a chore to use.
+Not all reviewers are pleased with the interior features in the Grand Caravan.
+While some note that the controls and gauges are well laid out and easy to read, others complain that the optional tech can be a chore to use.